nodejitsu/handbook/content/articles/features/business.md

 ### View cloud information

-You can see the information of the cloud where your application is deployed.
+You can view the details for the datacenter and provider where your application is deployed.

 Example: